sg-s/xolotl/README.md

 ![](https://user-images.githubusercontent.com/6005346/30713658-ff96faf4-9edd-11e7-9db1-a2ca4f2f0567.png)

+Behind the scene, MATLAB transpiles MATLAB code describing your network into C++, and compiles it using `mex` for your architecture.
 One of the advantages of the MATLAB interface is that you can manipulate all parameters of your neuron/network model, and see what the effect of that is live.
 This makes it much easier to get an intuition of how your model behaves.

 This is as simple as: